OlegIvaskiv/testTask/README.md

 username "Elon"
 password "pass")

-8)After this you will be redirected to the url http://localhost:8080/swagger-ui.html
+8) After this you will be redirected to the url http://localhost:8080/swagger-ui.html